thoughtram/blog/_posts/2016-01-06-taking-advantage-of-observables-in-angular2.md

 {% endraw %}
 {% endhighlight %}

 Not much of a surprise here either.
 We inject our `WikipediaService` and expose it's functionality via a `search` method to the template.
-The template simply binds to `keyup` and calls `search(term.value)` leveraging Angular 2's awesome *template ref* feature.
+The template simply binds to `keyup` and calls `search(term.value)` leveraging Angular's awesome *template ref* feature.

 We unwrap the result of the `Promise` that the `search` method of the `WikipediaService` returns and expose it as a simple Array of strings to the template so that we can have `*ngFor` loop through it and build up a list for us.